(Discussion with Dave from Phoenix (of LibChrist) on the subject of WHY don't Christians Study).

 I responded with ......

-women and against sexuality.
+and against sexuality.
 Paul wanted to turn everyone into asexual enuch's as was his particular choice.
-And hence
+And hence considered

-did follow his lead in a more open sexuality.
-The early church was not a homogeneous controlled group as the apostles and
+follow his lead in a more open sexuality.
+The early church was not a homogeneous controlled group as the apostles and disciples

-disciples finnally obeyed the Lord and went into all the world and preached the good news of liberation from the old law to the
+finnally obeyed the Lord and went into all the world and preached the good news of liberation from the old law to the new law of

-new law of LOVE through JESUS.
-And with this, many of the early areas had more sexual activities and even sexual services,
+LOVE through JESUS.
+And with this, many of the early areas had more sexual activities and even sexual services, than did Paul's

-than did Paul's churches.
-Some were called gnostics and others different names of 'knowing' each other, but when the worldly
+churches.
+Some were called gnostics and others different names of 'knowing' each other, but when the worldly powers like the

-powers like the Ceasar of Rome got converted, he made the church system manidtory and choice and freedom were the first
+Ceasar of Rome got converted, he made the church system manidtory and choice and freedom were the first casualities as it

 flock had choice in that they at least could read some of HIS WORDS and hence understand how to connect up with HIS ongoing